Intrapreneurship: Employee intrapreneur

-Individual characteristic of the intrapreneur
+Individual characteristics

 Ndedi (2004) identifies creativity "outside the box" thinking as a characteristic of entrepreneurs.
 Pinchot notes that intrapreneurs share properties with entrepreneurs self-motivation, creativity and pro-activity.
 Intrepreneurial behaviour is proposed to be correlated with risk-taking, innovativeness, and proactiveness a fact confirmed in one study.

 Pinchot distinguishes the leadership necessary in intrapreneurship with from those in managers.
 Strong leadership skills are needed to strengthen teams and to persuade others to follow and execute their ideas.
 Leadership skills are also important to support rapid decision making under uncertainty.
 Managers, on the contrary, consider more risks than uncertainty and often work within established patterns.
 Moreover, traditional managers get their authority from the above; intrapreneurs, by contrast, start without the recognition of the same degree of power.

 As collaboration increases, the capability to collaborate leads finally to organizational learning as part of non-routine work processes.
 Many firms not only empower managers but also enable employees to become more innovative and flexible even in the course of their daily activities and routine tasks.
 Through empowerment, employees become owners of their tasks.
 Described on a larger picture is the concept of identity building.
 In other words, employees require opportunities to make informed choices.
 They must accept personal responsibility for their actions and their consequences as traditional entrepreneurs across markets would do.

-Company characteristic for intrapreneurship
+Company characteristics

 Certain properties of CEOs are proposed facilitate intrapreneurship.
 For instance, intrapreneurship or corporate entrepreneurship happen more in firms led by CEOs with future time orientation, transformational leadership, and CEOs holding certain values and ideologies.
 Intuitive strategic decision-making amongst the executive management team that links disparate elements of information has been suggested aid corporate entrepreneurship when compared to more information lead decision making.

 Many, including George Kliavkoff (President MGM), believe a strong culture of intrapreneurs comes from three key concepts being: top-down support for intrapreneurship (an executive mandate), a creative structure, and patient capital.
 The management of the firm is eventually responsible for providing the conditions that facilitate individual intrapreneurial attitude with the aim of opening the employee's minds. (see also culture of open innovation).

 Assuming other prerequisites for entrepreneurial activity are in place, access to corporate resources and other employees allow entrepreneurs to convert opportunities into high-potential innovations.